DiceDB/dice/docs/src/content/docs/commands/DECRBY.md

   the related commands, refer to the documentation available in the `internal/cmd/cmd_*.go` files.
 -->

+#### Syntax

+```
+DECRBY key delta
+```

-DECRBY decrements the integer at 'key' by the delta specified.
+DECRBY command decrements the integer at 'key' by the delta specified.
 Creates 'key' with value (-delta) if absent.
 Errors on wrong type or non-integer string.
 Limited to 64-bit signed integers.

 Returns the new value of 'key' on success.

-## Syntax

-```
-DECRBY key delta
-```

 ## Examples